ujjwalbb30/nd00333-capstone/starter_file/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+Since Automated ML produced model with a higher metric score i.e. 0.9196, I deployed that model as an Azure Container Instance (ACI).
+I tested this deployed model by sending a random data sample as request and the model responded with an output which demonstrated its successful deployment.

+The deployed model is a VotingEnsemble model produced by Automated ML.
+According to my code outputs, out of the 52 iterations ran by AutoML, iteration 33 ('RandomForest') , iteration 23 ('RandomForest'), iteration 46 ('GradientBoosting'), iteration 48 ('GradientBoosting'), iteration 12 ('RandomForest'), iteration 20 ('RandomForest') and iteration 7 ('ExtremeRandomTrees') were chosen to be the ensemble iterations and 0.16666666666666666, 0.25, 0.08333333333333333, 0.08333333333333333, 0.16666666666666666, 0.16666666666666666 and 0.08333333333333333 were their respective weights.

+In order to query the endpoint with a sample input, I created a random test sample and sent it in JSON form as a request to the scoring script of the deployed model.
+The test sample was created in a following way :

+data = {"data": [{"age":60.000000,"anaemia":0.000000,"creatinine_phosphokinase":250.000000,"diabetes":0.000000,"ejection_fraction":38.000000,"high_blood_pressure":0.000000,"platelets":262000.000000,"serum_creatinine":1.10000,"serum_sodium":137.000000,"sex":1.000000,"smoking":0.00000,"time":115.000000}]}

+the values can be changed accordingly.
+After creating the data test sample, I ran the following codes:

+td = json.dumps(data)

+headers = {'Content-Type': 'application/json'}

+resp = requests.post(aci_service.scoring_uri, td, headers=headers)    ### sending request to test the deployed webservice

+print(resp.json())                                                    ### printing the result of the request sent

+the predicted result for the above given data test sample was '0' that meaning that the patient did not die during the follow-up period.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: